Ordering

 Alphabetical #

-What if we thought that the person reading the data visualization would be most interested in a particular school, but we didn’t know ahead of time which one?
+What if we thought that the person reading the data visualization would be most interested in a particular school, but we did not know ahead of time which one?
 Then the simplest way to find it might be by sorting them alphabetically.

 Bar chart, showing the tuition costs associated with each of the universities in the BIG10 conference.
 The bars are ordered alphabetically by school name.